 Submit health insurance information through LionPATH

 Penn State asks that all students submit their current health insurance information.
-After registering for class, your student should log in to LionPATH and visit the Health Insurance page to submit this information using their health insurance card.
+After registering for classes, your student should log in to LionPATH and visit the Health Insurance page to submit this information using their health insurance card.

 For more information about Health Insurance at Penn State, please visit the University Health Services website.